24/7 Booking: (858) 522-0264 | TCP #0046494-A | $1.5M Insurance Native American & Woman-Owned

 Domestic vs. International: The Buffer You Actually Need

-Domestic flights: Arrive at SAN 90–100 minutes before departure during current conditions.
+Domestic flights: Arrive at SAN 90–100 minutes before departure.
 If you have checked bags, add 10 minutes.
-TSA PreCheck significantly reduces checkpoint time — PreCheck lanes have been less impacted by the staffing shortage than standard lanes.
+TSA PreCheck significantly reduces checkpoint time — PreCheck lanes move faster than standard lanes.

 International flights: Arrive at SAN 120 minutes before departure.
 SAN's international terminal is Terminal 2 East.
 International check-in often closes 60 minutes before departure.
 If you have NEXUS, SENTRI, or Global Entry, use those lanes — they remain staffed.